What do all of these have in common? Screens! The Average American Household has 7 screens in their house.

 If a new technology is not sold (for example if it was given away freely by our benevolent AI overlords), a fair market value will be imputed based on how much it would cost a typical consumer were it freely available for sale.
 If the entire concept of fair market value is rendered meaningless, the question resolves ambiguously.

-The question resolves positive if in one year the gross sales for "non-screen" displays is greater than the sales for "screen" technology.
+The question will resolve on December 31 at 11:59 GMT in the year the gross sales for "non-screen" displays is greater than the sales for "screen" technology.

 Because the word "screen" cannot be precisely defined, this is a self-resolving question.